††††† RELATES TO: KRS 312.150, 312.160, 312.163

-††††† NECESSITY, FUNCTION, AND CONFORMITY: KRS 312.150 provides for disciplinary action to be taken against a licensee.
-This administrative regulation establishes procedural guidelines for board hearings and the processing of complaints against licensees.
+††††† NECESSITY, FUNCTION, AND CONFORMITY: KRS 312.109(5) authorizes the board to enforce and investigate violations.
+KRS 312.019(9) authorizes the board to promulgate administrative regulations consistent with KRS Chapter 312, governing the practice of chiropractic.
+KRS 312.150 authorizes disciplinary action to be taken against a licensee.
+KRS 312.160 requires a right to an appeal for a licensed person disciplined after a hearing.
+This administrative regulation establishes procedural guidelines for board hearings and the processing of complaints against a licensee.

-††††† Section 2.
+††††† Section 1.
 Complaints and Investigations.
-(1) A complaint may be made by any person, organization or entity.
+(1) A complaint may be made by any person, organization, or entity.
 A complaint made by a person, organization, or entity shall be in writing and shall be signed by the person offering the complaint.
 The complaint shall contain:

-††††† (a) The name, phone number, and address of the person making the charge and the name and address of the place of business of the person or persons against whom charges are made.
+††††† (a) The name, phone number, and address of the person making the charge and the name and address of the place of business of the person or persons against whom charges are made; and

 ††††† (b) A clear and concise description of the issues of fact.

-††††† (3) The board may at any time proceed against a licensee on its own initiative either on the basis of information contained in its own records or on the basis of information obtained through its own investigation.
+††††† (3) The board may proceed against a licensee on its own initiative either on the basis of information contained in its own records or on the basis of information obtained through its own investigation.

 ††††† (4) The filing of formal charges shall require the affirmative vote of a majority of the board.

-††††† (c) The board is also entitled to resolve the matter informally through mediation or negotiation.
+††††† (d) The board may resolve the matter informally through mediation or negotiation.
 Any agreed order reached through mediation or negotiation shall be approved by the board and signed by the individual who is the subject of the complaint, the individualís attorney, and the chair of the board.

 ††††† (2) The respondent may be entitled to a reasonable continuance of the hearing date, for good cause, as recommended to the board by the hearing officer.